 Land Steward Training Program

-In 2021, the HFC launched its signature Land Steward Training (LST) program, which is designed to train the next generation of land stewards.
+In 2021, we launched our signature Land Steward Training Program (LSTP), which is designed to train the next generation of land stewards.

 Ecological Gardener Training Program

-The Ecological Gardener Training program was launched in 2022 in partnership with Elyse Jurgen of Waxwing EcoWorks.
-This program focuses on rebuilding biodiversity and other ecosystem services in human spaces.
+The Ecological Gardener Training Program (EGTP) was launched in 2022 in partnership with Elyse Jurgen of Waxwing EcoWorks.
+This program focuses on rebuilding biodiversity and other ecosystem services in human-managed and human-impacted spaces.